vipulnaik/working-drafts/mathcheck/README.md

 Exit code: `1` if the edit introduced anything gating, `0` otherwise.
 Enough for a pre-commit hook today.

+### Data and reference pages

+"Specific information" pages (element structure, subgroup structure) have almost no `Let X be` prose, so the declaration machinery finds little.
+Their redundancy lives in **numbers** instead, and two checks target it:
+`ARITHMETIC_ERROR` for identities written out inside a math span, and `TABLE_INCONSISTENCY` for totals and means spread across a table.
+Both run automatically as part of `check`.

 ### Suggesting what to add

 ```bash